Humane Bee Relocation

 What to expect if you reach out to me about removing honeybees from a structure

 • Not all beekeepers specialize in or have done removals.
-Just because the person is a beekeeper doesn’t mean he or she has the skill needed to remove honeybees from structures
+Just because the person is a beekeeper doesn’t mean he or she has the skills needed to remove honeybees from structures

 • If you contact your pest control company about killing the colony you need to realize you will still have living organic material in your walls that can attract other insects and rodents.
 Honey from comb can melt in your walls.
 If you do not properly seal the entrance to the hive, another colony could smell the hive and move in

-• Make sure the person coming to your home to give you a removal estimate uses a tool that tells him or her where the colony is
+• Make sure the person coming to your home to give you a removal estimate uses a tool with a heat sensor that shows where the colony is or else the structure could incur undue damage

 Contact me today if you have removal questions 423-994-7687